Immune Boosting Broth

 - 4 L water

-Bring to the boil then simmer for 1 hr.
+Bring to a boil then simmer for 1 hr.
 If you want a clear broth with no ‘bits’ add greens and seasonings now and cook for a further 10 minutes.

 5. Strain off the liquid into another pot, pressing vegetables to remove all the liquid.